Ivor Novello: Death and legacy

 Only a few weeks before Novello's death, Coward had written of him: "Theatre – good, bad and indifferent – is the love of his life.
 For him, other human endeavours are mere shadows. ...
 The reward of his work lies in the indisputable fact that whenever and wherever he appears the vast majority of the British public flock to see him."
 The Grove Dictionary of Music and Musicians writes of Novello that he was "until the advent of Andrew Lloyd Webber, the 20th century's most consistently successful composer of British musicals".

 The Ivor Novello Awards for songwriting, established in 1955 in Novello's memory, are awarded each year by The Ivors Academy (formerly the British Academy of Songwriters, Composers and Authors (BASCA)) to British songwriters and composers as well as to an outstanding international music writer.
 A scholarship in memory of Novello was established at the Royal Academy of Dramatic Art, and in 1952 a bronze bust of him by Clemence Dane was unveiled at Drury Lane.
 In St. Paul's, Covent Garden, known as the actors' church, a panel was installed to commemorate Novello, and in 1972, to mark the 21st anniversary of his death, a memorial stone was unveiled in St. Paul's Cathedral.

 In 1993, the centenary of Novello's birth was marked by several celebratory shows around the UK, including one at the Players' Theatre in London.
 In 2005, the Strand Theatre, above which Novello lived for many years, was renamed the Novello Theatre, with a plaque in his honour set at the entrance.
 On 27 June 2009, a statue of Novello was unveiled outside the Wales Millennium Centre in Cardiff Bay.
 Plaques detailing some of his best-known songs are fitted to the pedestal, along with a dedication to Novello.
 Novello's memory is promoted by The Ivor Novello Appreciation Bureau, which holds annual events around Britain, including an annual pilgrimage to Redroofs each June.
 Redroofs was sold after Novello's death, and is now a theatre training school.

 Novello was portrayed in Robert Altman's 2001 film Gosford Park by Jeremy Northam, and several of his songs were used for the film's soundtrack, including "Waltz of My Heart", "And Her Mother Came Too", "I Can Give You the Starlight", "What a Duke Should Be", "Why Isn't It You?" and "The Land of Might-Have-Been".
 Jeremy Irvine played Novello in the 2021 Terence Davies film Benediction, about the life of his one-time lover, the war poet Siegfried Sassoon.

+Novello was portrayed by Michael Fenton Stevens in the 2003 BBC radio play, Duckie, which dealt with Novello's 1944 prison sentence.